gibslee/gibslee/README.md

 <details>
   <summary>School Accomplishments</summary>
   <ul>
-    <li>Completed Elementary and Middle School</li>
     <li>I'm a freshman in High School, currently maintaining 4.0 GPA throughout the year</li>
-    <li>Earned the opportunity to go to the State Solo & Ensemble band competition at the Oklahoma State campus, I'll put the results here.</li>
+    <li>Earned the opportunity to go to the State Solo & Ensemble band competition at the Oklahoma State campus, UPDATE: We got a 2, meaning an excellent rating.</li>
     <li>Won a trophy for getting the best score on a STEM test in the state at my grade level.
 (This was during the fall of 2021)</li>
     <li>Best chess player in my class (Prove me wrong)</li>
+    <li>Earned my spot in the National Honor Society</li>
   </ul>
   </details>